MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 configuration, LAPS passwords may be stored in either clear-text form or encrypted form.
 The `Get-LapsADPassword` cmdlet automatically decrypts encrypted passwords.

-The `Get-LapsADPassword` cmdlet may also be used to connected to a mounted AD snapshot.
+The `Get-LapsADPassword` cmdlet may also be used to connect to a mounted AD snapshot.

-The **Verbose** may be used to get additional information about the cmdlet's operation.
+The **Verbose** parameter may be used to get additional information about the cmdlet's operation.

 ## EXAMPLES